thoughtspot/thoughtspot.github.io/_admin/users-groups/about-users-groups.md

 Permissions to see and edit tables, worksheets, and pinboards are set when you share them with users and groups, as described in the topic [Data security]({{ site.baseurl }}/admin/data-security/sharing-security-overview.html#).

-The following table shows the intersection of user privilege and ability:

 {% include content/matrix.md %}

 ## Related information